smckinney1/MemoryGame/README.md

 ## Code

 Udacity provided the basic structure of the HTML and most of the CSS.
 I made modifications to the HTML where I felt necessary, including adding a modal, and added CSS related to the modal within the CSS file.
-All JavaScript code, minus the Array.prototype.shuffle() method, is my own.
+All JavaScript code, minus the Array.prototype.shuffle() method and the extension of jQuery to have an animateCss method, is my own.

 Thanks to Kirupa.com for the aforementioned [Array.prototype.shuffle() method](https://www.kirupa.com/html5/shuffling_array_js.htm).